-Are you looking for a fun arts and craft idea to do with your kids?
-You will love this easy recipe on how to make your own homemade silly putty!
+Have you ever wanted to learn how to make Silly Putty?
+If you’re you looking for a fun arts and crafts idea to do with the kids, you’ll love this easy recipe on how to make your own homemade silly putty!

-This silly putty recipe/experiment is made with just 3 simple ingredients:
+This homemade silly putty recipe/experiment is made with just 3 simple ingredients:

 - 4 oz bottle of regular school glue– not the washable kind (our first batch was made with washable glue, but the washable glue didn’t work to well, so I recommend using regular, all purpose glue.
 If you can’t find this glitter glue, make your own with a few drops of food coloring and a few tablespoons of colored glitter.)

 - Water (equivalent to the amount of glue you are using. )

 - 1 tsp Borax